Frequently Asked Questions

 9. For the M.S. and M.A. applications, what are acceptable clips?

-M.S. applicants must submit two or three examples of their journalistic or other written work in support of their application.
+M.S. applicants must submit three examples of their journalistic or other written work in support of their application.
 See the M.S. requirements for more details.

 All clips must be in English.